mfornos/awesome-microservices/README.md

 - [Rails API](http://edgeguides.rubyonrails.org/api_app.html) - Rails as an API only.
 - [Scorched](https://github.com/wardrop/Scorched) - Light-weight web framework for Ruby.
 - [Sinatra](http://www.sinatrarb.com/) - Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort.

+### Rust

+- [Are we web yet?](http://www.arewewebyet.org/) - A summary of the current state of web programming in Rust.
+- [Tarpc](https://github.com/google/tarpc) - RPC framework for Rust with a focus on ease of use.

 ## Frontend / UI